aleksey00/dust-fairy/README.md

 - [ ] System should have sensors on blast gate for open close confirmation. (could be sonic or metal detect).

 ## BUILD PROCESS
-Pictures here
+Pictures here UPLOADING...
 ## RESULTS
-Working video and gifs here
+Working video and gifs here UPLOADING...
 ## FUTURE IMPROVEMENTS